GeotrekCE/Geotrek-admin/docs/install/advanced-configuration.rst

 Use dynamic segmentation or not.

-*Do not change it after installation, or dump your database.*
+*Do not change this setting to false if you have already started integrating data, or dump your database.*

 **Map configuration**